Skip to main content

 1. Go to Settings → Users

-2. Find the user in the list
+2. Find the user in the table (use the search box to filter by name)

 3. Use the role dropdown to select a new role

-4. Changes take effect on the user’s next page load (their active session remains valid)
+4. Changes take effect on the user’s next page load

-Per-agent write access for editors
+Per-agent access grants

 1. Go to Settings → Users

-5. Save
+5. Click Save

 Permissions enforcement

-• Settings mutations require: admin or superadmin
+• Settings mutations require superadmin

-• User management requires: admin or superadmin
+• User management requires admin or superadmin

 Session behavior